capillariesio/capillaries/doc/glossary.md

 ## Go expressions

-One-line Go snippets used in [script](#script) settings: field expressions, writer "having" expressions, lookup "filter" expressions.
+One-line Go snippets used in [script](#script) settings:
+- field expressions
+- writer "having" expressions
+- lookup "filter" expressions

 For the list of supported operations, see `Eval(exp ast.Expr)` implementation in [eval_ctx.go](../pkg/eval/eval_ctx.go).

 For the list of supported Go functions, see `EvalFunc(callExp *ast.CallExpr, funcName string, args []interface{})` implementation in [eval_ctx.go](../pkg/eval/eval_ctx.go)

-At the moment, Capillaries supports only a very limited subset of the standard Go library.
+At the moment, Capillaries supports only a limited subset of the standard Go library.
 Additions are welcome.
 Keep in mind that Capillaries expression engine:
 - supports only primitive types (see [Capillaries data types](#supported-types))
 - does not support class member function calls
 - does not support statements or multi-line expressions
-- supports aggregate functions used in [table_lookup_table](#table_lookup_table) nodes For the list of supported functions, see EvalFunc [eval_ctx.go](../pkg/eval/eval_ctx.go)
+- supports aggregate functions used in [table_lookup_table](#table_lookup_table) nodes

 ## Processor queue

 RabbitMQ queue containing messages for a [processor](#processor).
 The name of the queue is given by the [handler_executable_type](binconfig.md#handler_executable_type) setting.

 ## DOT diagrams